Dysphagia: Find Out How to Overcome Difficulty Swallowing

 If you experience persistent difficulty swallowing, unintentional weight loss, or food getting stuck, you should see a doctor.
 These can be signs of underlying conditions that require treatment.

-People with dysphagia should avoid hard-to-swallow foods like dry bread, tough meats, and sticky foods like peanut butter.
+You should avoid hard-to-swallow foods like dry bread, tough meats, and sticky foods like peanut butter.
 Soft, moist, and blended foods are typically easier to eat.

 Table of Contents